You are here

 This white paper, from the Colorado State Library, details research on why eliminating fines and fees, especially on children's materials, provides greater access to library materials for all residents--and how this results in little to no negative financial effect.

 - SPELL --Supporting Parents in Early Literacy through Libraries--was a project funded by a National Leadership Grant from the Institute of Museum and Library Services.
-Learn about the project at its website, including the blueprint of recommendations, and find the project's research tools here.
+Learn about the project at its website, including the blueprint of recommendations.

-- Baby and Toddler Storytime Kits Available for Check Out!
+- Temporarily on Hold: Baby and Toddler Storytime Kits Available for Check Out!

 Check out (literally!) our Baby and Toddler Storytime Kits for your library!
 Discover all the details at the link above.

 - Reading Tips for Parents Brochure (ages 0-6)

 Order online in bulk, or print English (PDF) & Spanish (PDF)

 Youth Services Campaigns/Events/Resources

 - Colorado Statewide Summer Learning Program

 The Colorado State Library provides high-quality summer learning resources and training to public library staff across the state.

 - 1,000 Books Before Kindergarten